 - Doctoral program meeting paperwork Word/Adobe.

-Prior to a doctoral preliminary exam or a doctoral or master's/MAIS final exam, the GCR will receive in campus mail from the Graduate School:
+Prior to a doctoral preliminary exam or a doctoral or master's/MAIS final exam, the GCR will receive in an email from the Graduate School:

 - a schedule form, showing the date, time, place and committee composition,